spark-mv/cdn/troubleshooting.md

   f.
 HolaCDN will load in one of three modes - disabled, stats or CDN - according to probabilities specified in the control panel.

 ## disabled random
+### Possible causes
+1. This is actually not an error message - it simply means that based on settings in the HolaCDN control panel, the HolaCDN client was instructed by the server to be loaded in disabled mode.
+This will happen if the total of CDN + stats percentages in the control panel is under 100%.

+### Solutions
+1. Ensure the total of CDN and statistics percentages adds up to 100% in the control panel.
+  a.
+Login to [your account] (http://holacdn.com/signin?utm_source=holaext)
+  b.
+Go to the configuration section
+  c.
+Adjust CDN and stats percentages
+  d.
+Save your settings, which will take a few minutes to go into effect
+  e.
+Reload the page.
+  f.
+HolaCDN will load either in stats or CDN - according to probabilities specified in the control panel.

 ## fallback error